 At that point, we were moved to the oncology ward, Unit 1.
 This is where we had our first introduction to the fantastic people of Kids Cancer Care.
 We were right in the middle of what I call “The Zombie Phase” of childhood cancer for parents.
 Everything was a fog.
 We felt so alone – no one we knew had any experience with childhood cancer.
 Then a Kids Cancer Care volunteer appeared at our door and said “It’s Pizza Night.”
 Marshall was in isolation, so I went down to the Sunshine Room and there was all this pizza.
 The volunteers explained that they would be there every Wednesday with pizza and someone to talk to.
 It felt so amazing to be welcomed into that group of people.

-We were there for a month as they tried to figure out his potassium levels.
+We were there for a month as they tried to figure out Marshall’s potassium levels.
 Marshall had developed a respiratory virus and had a pic line put in.
 It was so scary for him to see this tube hanging out of his arm.
 A volunteer at the Children’s gave us a little sleeve to put over it and hide it.
 It was like a security blanket, while he had the tube for the first month.
 He still has it.
 He also had an IVAD port put in to administer his treatments.

 That whole first year was a fog.
-And even when we hit the maintenance period, as much as everyone says you are “in the home stretch,” it was hard.
+And even when we hit the maintenance period, as much as everyone says “you are in the home stretch,” it was hard.
 Marshall had oral chemo every day and went in once a month for an IV of chemo.
 He also received steroids once a month for five days.
 It was really tough on his little body.
 It was such a vicious cycle.
 The steroids would kick in, then it would take two weeks for him to come off the effects of the steroids.
 So we’d basically get our son back for a week, then it would be back on steroids.
-The steroids made him so hungry, and he’d have to fast to get his chemo in his spine.
+The steroids made him so hungry, and he’d have to fast to get chemo in his spine.
 That really sucked.
 There’s no other way to say it.

 Marshall’s older sister Kendal had already started kindergarten at that time.
 Having a big sister, who goes to school every day, meant she was always coming home with coughs and colds.
 It was so hard isolating them from each other.
 As parents, it was a constant internal battle.
-Do we send her to school and risk her spreading her cold around school, or do we keep her at home with our immune supressed son?
+Do we send her to school and risk her spreading her cold around school, or do we keep her at home with our immune suppressed son?

 Childhood cancer is hard on all members of the family.
 Kendal was just five when her brother was diagnosed.
 It was an especially scary and sad time for her.
 She was home with Dad and I was at the hospital with Marshall.
 It was hard to feel so disconnected as a family.